 Areas in Need of Your Support

-The IETF Endowment is a designated fund intended to ensure the long-term sustainability of the IETF.
-Gifts made to the IETF Endowment will help IETF reach its goal of financial independence, which is an important factor in avoiding undue influence from any single individual or organization in the development of standards and protocols.
+The IETF Endowment is a designated fund created to ensure the long-term sustainability of the IETF.
+Gifts made to the IETF Endowment are investments in the future of IETF, and will help IETF reach its goal of financial independence.
+This independence is an important factor in avoiding undue influence from any single individual or organization in the development of standards and protocols.
 A fully-funded IETF Endowment also will ensure that the work of the IETF, including the standards documents it produces, will be available in perpetuity, maintaining a critical resource for building technology of the future.

 Thanks to a generous gift from the Internet Society, all gifts made to the Endowment through 2027 will be matched, allowing your donation to go further!